sassoftware/viya4-iac-aws/README.md

 - Access to **AWS account** with a user associated with the supplied [IAM Policy](./files/devops-iac-eks-policy.json)
 - Subscription to [CentOS 7 (x86_64) - with Updates HVM](https://aws.amazon.com/marketplace/pp/B00O7WM7QW/)

-### Optional

-- [AWS CLI v2.0](https://aws.amazon.com/cli) - useful as an alternative to the AWS Web Console

-This tool supports running both from Terraform installed on your local machine or via a Docker container.
-The Dockerfile for the container can be found [here](Dockerfile)
+This tool an be run either using the Terraform CLI or via a Docker Container.
 #### Terraform

+When using the Terraform CLI directly, the following tools need to be installed on your workstation:

 - [Terraform](https://www.terraform.io/downloads.html) - v0.13.4
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) - v1.18.8
 - [jq](https://stedolan.github.io/jq/) - v1.6
+- [AWS CLI v2.0](https://aws.amazon.com/cli) - (optional -useful as an alternative to the AWS Web Console)

 #### Docker

+When using the Docker container, you need the Docker runtime on your workstation:

 - [Docker](https://docs.docker.com/get-docker/)

 ## Getting Started

+### Clone this project

 Run these commands in a Terminal session:

-### Clone this project

 ```bash
 # clone this repo